cp-algorithms/cp-algorithms/src/geometry/point-in-convex-polygon.md

 The function `prepair` will make sure that the lexicographical smallest point (smallest x value, and in ties smallest y value) will be $p_0$, and computes the vectors $p_i - p_0$.
 Afterwards the function `pointInConvexPolygon` computes the result of a query.
+We additionally remember the point $p_0$ and translate all queried points with it in order compute the correct distance, as vectors don't have an initial point.
+By translating the query points we can assume that all vectors start at the origin $(0, 0)$, and simplify the computations for distances and lengths.

 ```cpp points_in_convex_polygon
 struct pt {